gavr-games/lords/README.md

 Once you have all of those installed you should:
 - Checkout latest Lords code from GitHub.
 You should see `docker-compose.yml` file in the root defining all services.
 - create `.env` file from `.env.example`
+- run `chmod o+w ./web/lang/cache` to give write rights to the containers.
 - cd to project's root folder and run `docker-compose build`.
 It will build all Dockerfiles and create images for containers.
 - run `docker-compose up -d` to start all services.
 - Setup db with the following command `docker-compose exec db /database/bin/lords_db_init.sh`